Facebook Pixel

 Free Nashville Museum Days: Where to Go and When

-LAST UPDATED: June 2025
+LAST UPDATED: MARCH 2026

 Love museums but not the ticket prices?
-Good news—many local museums and art galleries offer free admission on select days.
+Good news, many local museums and art galleries offer free admission on select days.
 From world-class art to hands-on history, here’s your guide to exploring top museums without spending a dime.

-WeHo Art Crawl
+WeHo Art Crawl (every first Saturday)

 Photo: 100 Taylor Facebook